List of prime ministers of Australia by military service

 Of the 31 individuals who have served as prime minister of Australia, 8 have had prior or concurrent military service, while 23 have had no prior military service.
-Despite the fact that the democratically accountable Australian Cabinet (chaired by the Prime Minister) de facto controls the Australian Defence Force, prior military service is not a prerequisite for prime ministers of Australia.
-They are as followed:
+Despite the fact that the democratically accountable Australian Cabinet (chaired by the prime minister) de facto controls the Australian Defence Force, prior military service is not a prerequisite for prime ministers of Australia.
+They are as follows: